marianesfg/windows-uwp.pt-br/windows-apps-src/monetize/manage-flight-submissions.md

     await blockBob.UploadFromStreamAsync(stream);
     ```

 5. [Confirme o envio do pacote de pré-lançamento](commit-a-flight-submission.md) realizando o método a seguir.
-Isso alertará o Partner Center de que você concluiu seu envio e que suas atualizações agora devem ser aplicadas à sua conta.
+This will alert Partner Center that you are done with your submission and that your updates should now be applied to your account.

     ```json
     POST https://manage.devcenter.microsoft.com/v1.0/my/applications/{applicationId}/flights/{flightId}/submissions/{submissionId}/commit